Howard Carpenter Marmon

 Howard Carpenter Marmon (May 24, 1876 – April 4, 1943) was an American engineer and the founder of the Marmon Motor Car Company.
-He was a pioneer in automobile engineering credited with a number of innovations including the use of weight-saving aluminium components in car manufacture, and development of the 16 cylinder V16 engine.
+He was a pioneer in automobile engineering credited with several innovations including the use of weight-saving aluminum components in car manufacture, and development of the 16 cylinder V16 engine.
 He is most known for his creation of the six cylinder Marmon "Wasp", a car driven to victory by the company designer, Ray Harroun in the inaugural Indianapolis 500 race in 1911.

 Biography

 Howard's father Daniel W. Marmon was a co-founder of the Nordyke and Marmon Company, Indianapolis, a company specialising in flour and grain milling machinery and, by the late 19th century, the largest in the world.

 Born on May 24, 1876, Howard had an early education in Richmond schools and Earlham College like his father and older brother, Walter.
 Howard graduated from the University of California, Berkeley in 1886 with a degree in mechanical engineering.
 He joined the family business in 1899 as chief engineer and along with his brother in the role of CEO built their first car together in 1902.
 Automotive design and manufacture became their passion and the focus of the brothers from this point on.
 Towards the end of the First World War the company was awarded a contract to build the Liberty aero engine in response to Walter's offer to support the war effort.

 In 1926 the company name changed to the Marmon Motor Car Company.
 It became known for building high quality and reliable cars, full of revolutionary features the most outstanding being the use of aluminum for the car's body, an integrated rear trunk and hinged doors.
 He also invented the duplex downdraft manifold and was a pioneer in the use of aluminum, which tremendously reduced the weight of the V16 engines.

-From 1913-1914 Marmon was president of the Society of Automobile Engineers (SAE International).
+From 1913 to 1914 Marmon was president of the Society of Automobile Engineers (SAE International).
 He was awarded the medal for outstanding automotive design of the year in 1913 for the Marmon Sixteen.

 He was elected as the only American honorary member of the British Society of the Automotive Engineers.

-Marmon produced innovative and stylish automobiles throughout the 1920s, creating especially two successful cars, 'The Little Marmon', introduced in 1927 and the 'Roosevelt', introduced in 1929.
+Marmon produced innovative and stylish automobiles throughout the 1920s, creating especially two successful cars, "The Little Marmon", introduced in 1927 and the "Roosevelt", introduced in 1929.

 The Marmon Motor Car Company produced in total some 86 cars before it went into receivership in May 1933 following the Great Depression.

-He married Florence Moore Myers on 8 May 1901 in Alameda, California and had one daughter, Carol Carpenter Marmon, later Princess Carol Tchkotoua on her marriage to Prince Nicholas Tchkotoua.
+He married Florence Moore Myers on May 8, 1901, in Alameda, California and had one daughter, Carol Carpenter Marmon, later Princess Carol Tchkotoua on her marriage to Prince Nicholas Tchkotoua.
 The marriage ended in divorce in 1911 and that year he married Martha Martindale Foster, who became the second Mrs. Carpenter Marmon.
 It is said that Florence lost her husband to her best friend, whose name was never mentioned in the family.